poojasgupta/bird-malaria-uce-phylo/partitioned-analysis.md

 end;
 ```

 This program requires Python 3.6.x or higher and several dependencies so make sure, all have been installed correctly.
 More details can be found on the program github page [**PFinderUCE-SWSC-EN**](https://github.com/Tagliacollo/PFinderUCE-SWSC-EN).
-In my case I created a new conda environment *SWSC-EN* for installing all the necessary programs.
+In my case, I created a new conda environment *SWSC-EN* for installing all the necessary programs.

 ```bash
 source activate SWSC-EN